Jose Mourinho next club: Solskjaer backs 'fantastic' Mourinho to return - 'I don't think he'll struggle to find a job' | Goal.com

 The Portuguese was dismissed by United after a disappointing first half of the 2018-19 campaign, with the club having collected just 26 points after 17 games - their worst tally at that stage of the season since 1990-91.

-Solskjaer was announced as Mourinho's interim replacement on December 19 and has since steered the Red Devils to victories in all six of his matches in all competitions thus far.
+Solskjaer was announced as Mourinho's interim replacement on December 19 and has since steered the Red Devils to victories in all six of his matches thus far.

+Despite his struggles at United, the 55-year-old boasts an impressive CV that includes title wins in Italy, Spain, Portugal and England, while he has won the Champions League on two occasions, with Porto and Inter respectively.

-And when asked about the Pourtguese's comments, Solskjaer told reporters: "Yeah, why shouldn't he?
+And when asked about the Pourtguese's comments about his return to management, Solskjaer told reporters: "Yeah, why shouldn't he?

 "Because he's a fantastic manager and with the results he's had, I don't think he'll be struggling to find work."